BerriJ/esp32-tang/ARCHITECTURE.md

        └─ (one exchange key per active generation)
 ```

+Two salts contribute to master key derivation:

-The `kdf_salt` is a random 32-byte value stored in NVS.
-It is generated on
+- The `kdf_salt` is a random 32-byte value stored in REE NVS.
+It is generated
-first setup and regenerated on every password change, providing **forward
+  on first setup and regenerated on every password change, providing **forward
   secrecy**: even if the same password is reused, the derived keys will be
   completely different because the salt has changed.
+- The `tee_salt` is a random 32-byte value stored in TEE NVS (inaccessible to
+  the REE).
+It is generated once during eFuse provisioning and never changes.
+  It ensures that even if an attacker obtains the `password_hash` and
+  `kdf_salt`, they cannot derive the master key without access to TEE storage.

 ### 1. PBKDF2 Password Hash (Client Side)